 Tip 1.
 Double Handed Backhand Forehand Grip

-To find the Double Handed Backhand Grip (for right handed tennis players) the base knuckle of your Index Finger of your Right Hand is placed top of bevel 2 on the racquets grip.
-The base knuckle of your Index Finger of your Left Hand is placed top of bevel 6 on the racquets grip (see video for bevel explanation).
+To find the Double Handed Backhand Grip (for right-handed tennis players) the base knuckle of your Index Finger of your Right Hand is placed top of bevel 2 on the grip of the racquet.
+The base knuckle of your Index Finger of your Left Hand is placed top of bevel 6 on the grip of the racquet (see video for bevel explanation).

 Tip 2.
 Back Swing